About This Program

 global health following post-graduate training.

-Applications are considered for rising PGY-2 residents from the internal medicine, pediatrics,combined internal medicine-pediatrics, and triple board residency programs.
+Applications are considered from PGY1 residents from internal medicine, pediatrics, combined internal medicine-pediatrics, triple board, and obstetrics and gynecology programs at Brown.
 Enrollment in the pathway is contingent upon good academic standing verified by the program director.

 The BRIGHT Pathway was founded with generous support of the Departments of Medicine and Pediatrics as well as a Framework Grant from the Brown Global Health Initiative.